Business Integration Solutions documentation

-Azure File Storage account can contain multiple file shares.
-These are locations where files can be triggered from or sending to.
-Before the user can use this element.
-An Azure File Storage account must be available.
-For a brief guide, see Storage Account Setup
+An Azure File Storage account can contain several file shares (locations where) files trigger from or send to.
+Before using this element, an Azure File Storage account must be available.
+For a brief guide, see Storage Account Setup.

-The Http Actions page allows the user to set up specific actions that a Azure Filewriter endpoint can take, based on the code returned by the call.
-When a Azure filewriter is setup and configured, then default values are created into this setup table by clicks on Restore defaults, actions that can be further modified based on your connection needs.
+The HTTP Actions page lets you set up specific actions that an Azure File Writer endpoint takes based on the code returned by the call.
+When an Azure File Writer endpoint is set up and configured, select Restore defaults to create default values in this setup table.
+You can then modify these actions based on your connection needs.

 Default setup